 The evaluation policy requires SECO to report to an external evaluation committee.

-The committee comprises five members, representing political, academic, business and international spheres as well as civil society.
-This increases the transparency, impartiality and credibility of evaluations and makes better use of the lessons learnt.
-The committee proposes independent evaluations, comments on the results, oversees implementation of its recommendations, and approves the annual report on effectiveness.
+The committee comprises five members, representing political, academic, business and international circles as well as civil society.
+Regular exchange increases the transparency, impartiality and credibility of evaluations and ensures that results and lessons learnt are implemented accordingly.
+The committee proposes independent evaluations, comments on the results, oversees implementation of its recommendations and approves reporting.